JimHokanson/harvard_apparatus_pump_matlab/README.md

 ##Usage

-The following assumes you've followed the setup directions [found here] (docs/other_file.md).
+The following assumes you've followed the setup directions [found here](docs/other_file.md).

 Additionally, you must add the repository folder to your path.
 Don't add the package folder ('+harvard') or any other sub-folders to your path.